 Complete incompetech mp3 files - $48 Electronic and Rock Disco and Lounge Funk and Blues Hard Electronic Medium Electronic Rock Classic.
 Copyright Advice for Teachers (What is Fair Use?) : Teach Digital.
 Copyright is a difficult concept for teachers to grasp as a result of the grey areas associated with its relationship with education, even I don’t completely understand it.

 Creative Commons License Chooser - Google Docs add-on.
 The Metropolitan Museum of Art Puts 400,000 High-Res Images Online & Makes Them Free to Use - Open Culture.
 On Friday, The Metropolitan Museum of Art announced that "more than 400,000 high-resolution digital images of public domain works in the Museum’s world-renowned collection may be downloaded directly from the Museum’s website for non-commercial use.

 You google different options, and either you end up not finding a satisfactory one or you find sources that charge you.
 There are thousands of sites that provide you high quality stock images free of cost.
 But not many have varieties of good images that you can select from.
+So with some research, I’ve tried to shortlist ten such sites which can help you find the image you are looking for.
+Most of the images in these sites are offered under Creative Commons Zero License.
+1. Gratisography is my personal favorite image archive.
 NYPL Release 187k Public Domain Images in Hi-Res.
 Last week (5th January 2016) the New York Public Library announced the release of more than 187,000 digitisations of public domain works, all available for hi-res download completely free from restrictions.

 Accompanying the release is a vast improvement of their browsing interface, allowing you to sort through a myriad of options including, genre, time period, and topic.
 It is a true joy to use.
+Furthermore, “to encourage novel uses of our digital resources”, they are running a new Remix Residency program which will be administered by the Library’s digitisation and innovation team, NYPL Labs.
 Photos For Class - The quick and safe way to find and cite images for class!
 Photos For Class - The World's Easiest Way to Download Properly Attributed, Creative Common Images.